• Home

 Bio

-I was a principal and a Title I grant manager in state program for students with disabilities before returning to school to work on a PhD.
+I was a principal and a Title I grant manager in a state program in Florida for students with disabilities before returning to school to work on a PhD.
+I worked with students with severe physical and cognitive disabilities at one of the first public school programs in an institution in Tallahassee, frequently visited by supportive local and state policymakers.

 I taught in a public middle school resource class for students with learning disabilities and later a resource class for students at the high school level.
-I received a Council for Exceptional Children, Division of Learning Disabilities Innovation Grand to combine career education with high school remedial reading for students with learning disabilities.
+I received a Council for Exceptional Children, Division of Learning Disabilities Innovation Grant to combine career education with high school remedial reading for students with learning disabilities.

 I have been published in Phi Delta Kappan and Education Week.
 I am an activist on the issue of safe school facilities.
 In 2012, I was invited to speak about school building safety at the Earthquake Engineering Research Institute’s annual meeting in Memphis, Tennessee.
+I also spent two years at my child’s middle school as the Vice President and then President of the school’s parent organization.

 EdSpeak and Doubletalk: A Glossary to Decipher Hypocrisy and Save Public Schooling (Teachers College Press, 2019)